Lexus NX Review 2025: Price, specs & boot space

 It's a very chunky cabin.
 By that, we mean the dashboard is a big, upright affair (it has to be to accommodate the huge infotainment screen – we'll come onto that in a moment).
 There are enough tactile buttons to ensure you don't have to operate everything via the touchscreen display, while a wide centre console means there won't be any awkward arm bashing between the driver and front-seat passenger.

 You'll no doubt find it very comfortable, too.
-We found the leather seats of our Lexus NX F Sport test car to be very supportive, with no hint of an ache or pain after an extended period behind the wheel.
+We find the seats of the Lexus NX to be very supportive, with no hint of an ache or pain after an extended period behind the wheel.

 You sit high up, which adds to the feeling of invincibility you get in the NX's cabin, while the level of seat adjustment depends on which specification you go for.
-The most basic Lexus NX 'makes do' with six-way manually adjustable front seats, while the F Sport and Takumi trims feature eight-way power adjustment.
+The most basic Lexus NX 'makes do' with six-way manually adjustable front seats, though oddly with an electrically adjusted steering column as standard.
+The Premium, F Sport and Takumi trims feature eight-way power adjustment.
 The F Sport gets two-way power-adjustable lumbar support, while the Takumi gets four.

 Everything feels well finished and there isn't a flimsy finish to be found in the cab of the NX.
 Going by older Lexus models, we have no doubt that it will still be feeling fresh years down the line – the brand's reputation for dependability extends to the quality of its cabins.